Suor/django-cacheops/README.rst

 And there is more to it:

-- decorators to cache any user function as queryset or by time
+- decorators to cache any user function or view as a queryset or by time
 - extensions for django and jinja2 templates to cache template fragments as querysets or by time
 - concurrent file cache with a decorator
 - a couple of hacks to make django faster